RyoKawada/inbound-tourism-midas-forecast-japan/README.md

-# Inbound Tourism MIDAS Forecast Japan
+# Inbound Tourism Forecasting for Japan Using Mixed-Frequency Data:
+# Do Google Search Trends Improve Forecast Accuracy?